 Interstate High Speed Rail Progress

-Despite that political challenge, the way forward is clear.
-Follow the advice transportation guru Robert Puentes, HSR funding applications from about 20 state transportation departments, and U.S. Department of Transportation (USDOT) studies backing President Obama’s Interstate HSR and Rapid Transit goals.
-Obama articulated goals of quadruple federal investment for an Interstate HSR System accessible by 80% of Americans and triple our Rapid Transit is also underdeveloped, he sought to double its investment too.
+The way forward is clear, though construction-financing difficult.
+Follow the advice of transportation guru Robert Puentes, HSR funding applications from about 20 state transportation departments, and U.S. Department of Transportation (USDOT) studies backing President Obama’s Interstate HSR and Rapid Transit goals.
+Obama articulated goals of quadruple federal investment for an Interstate High Speed Rail System that serves 80% of Americans by 2035.
+Since our Rapid Transit is also underdeveloped, he sought to double its investment too.

 Smarter Criteria For HSR Corridor Decisions